microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-3-build-ontology.md

     ![Screenshot of the Add entity button.](media/add-entity.png)

 2. Leave the *Generic* system type selected, and enter +++*Bus*+++ for the entity name.
 Select **Add entity**.
-3. After a few minutes, the *Bus* entity is now visible on the canvas.
+3. The *Bus* entity is created and becomes visible on the canvas.

     ![Screenshot of the Bus entity.](media/bus-entity.png)